mytracontrol/mdf.js/packages/api/core/README.md

   - Its own REST API endpoints, using an express router, to expose details about service.
   - A links property to define the endpoints that the service expose.
   - A metrics property to expose the metrics registry where the service will register its own metrics.
+This registry should be a [prom-client](https://www.npmjs.com/package/prom-client) registry.

   ```typescript
   /** Service */